arc12/word-generator-pt/README.md

   - The structures take the form: {"code": "", "label": ""}.
 The __code__ is used internally and for logging and should not be changed once the plaything specification is in use.
 The __label__ is presented to users and may be changed without affecting the analysis of logged data (as it uses the code).
 If only one model is given then the user gets no choice and so the label is never shown.

 ### "asset_map"
 The "about" entry is optional but if present should name a Markdown file for use on the "about" page.
-The markdown file should contain entries for all of the __issue_categories__ given above.
+For this plaything, the "about" information is expected to be an explanation of the algorithm and user interactions.

-There must be one entry for each of the __code__ values __models__; each should map to a "pickle" file created by the "Word Generator" Jupyter Notebook.
+There must also be one entry for each of the __code__ values __models__; each should map to a "pickle" file created by the "Word Generator" Jupyter Notebook.

 ## Possible Development Ideas
 Add a text entry box (optional) to solicit user comment (e.g. explain what they think the bias is) for logging.